imdeepmind/imdeepmind.github.io/docs/ml/mcp/hello-world.md

 **Key Points:**

-- Define your MCP server with `FastMCP`.
+- Define our MCP server with `FastMCP`.
 - Register tools using the `@mcp.tool` decorator.
 - Start the server with `mcp.run()`.
 - This approach is high-level, Pythonic, and aligns with the official FastMCP 2.0 documentation.